SSCP Certification Exam Outline

 • Document and communicate findings (e.g., escalation)

-• Detection, analysis and escalation
+• Detection, analysis, and escalation (e.g., incident communication, public relations)

 • Containment